 There are millions of people that have never flown, and that’s ok.
 Flying for the first time can be scary, especially if you don’t know what to expect.
 Traveling for the first time doesn’t have to be fill you with angst.
 Here are 10 tips for first time flyers that can help alleviate some of your anxiety and stress.

 10 tips for first time flyers

 - Make sure to get to the airport early.
 Give yourself plenty of time so you won’t be stressed.
 If you’re flying domestic give yourself at least 2 hours and international at least 3 hours.

 2. check in online

 - this is something that will save you some time at the airport.
 If you can check in at home and print out your boarding pass, you won’t have to stand in line.
-And if you’re Team Carryon and have my packing cubes and luxury travel kits, you won’t have to worry about checking your bags.
+And if you’re Team Carryon and pack with packing cubes like these from Amazon, you won’t have to worry about checking your bags.
 But if you are checking bags, you can usually pay for those online (if need be) and simply get your baggage tags from the agent.

 3. bring your snacks

 - Food on an airplane isn’t always great and snacks at an airport can be expensive.
 If you have a few edibles with you that make you happy you may feel a little less stressed.
 I have been known to bring packs of honey, my own mug and tea bags when I fly.
 Just make sure if you bring any liquids you have them in 3.4 ounce containers.

 4. wear comfortable clothing

 - If you are comfortable in what you are wearing you will be more relaxed.
 Make sure to wear clothes that you feel good in, something like this is great for traveling.
 This will also make it easier to go through security.
 If possible, leave belts, earrings, and bracelets off until AFTER you get through security.
 This way you won’t have to take so much stuff off as you get checked.